ayushn21/AvatarImageView/README.md

 ![Table View Pics](./Screenshots/table_view.png)

+####Example Project

+Please refer to the example project in this repository for an implementation of all the above use cases.
+If you find any bugs, open a GitHub issue!

 ####Gotchas

 1. Always set the `configuration` before the `dataSource`.
 If you don't, you will need to manually call `refresh()` to render the view correctly.